Japan House

 • price 4 of 4

-Bordering on Hyde Park in Mayfair, Sushi Kanesaka is purported to be the most expensive omakase menu in the UK.
-For this hefty price, the intimate 10-seat restaurant provides a level of care and consideration that evokes a sense of omotenashi or artful compassion.
-A meal at Kanesaka evokes a sense of ichigo ichie, the ephemeral, unrepeatable and once-in-a-lifetime conept of every living moment.
-This comes through subtly, in the explanations of each course; where it was sourced, and how, as well as the symbolism of the particular piece of cut edo kiriko glass you have chosen to drink your sake pairing from.
+Why we love it: The 18 course omakase menu at Sushi Kanesaka will set you back a whopping £420 per person, but for this hefty price, the intimate 10-seat restaurant provides a level of care and consideration that designed to evoke a sense of ichigo ichie: the ephemeral, unrepeatable concept of every living moment.
+This comes through subtly in the explanations of each course - where it was sourced, and how, as well as the symbolism of the particular piece of cut edo kiriko glass you have chosen to drink your sake pairing from.
 The experience at Sushi Kanesaka has the power to transport you.
 An omakase meal served in the Edomae-style will leave you feeling elated and a little bit dazed as you leave, armed with your menu, printed as a keepsake on delicate washi paper.

 Advertising